adrimrtnz/PyMath/README.md

 ## What is this repository about

-Anaconda Notebooks learning how to use Python to have a better understanding of math.
+Jupyter Notebooks learning how to use Python to have a better understanding of math.
 Base on the [Master Math by Coding in Python](https://www.udemy.com/share/1021UoCUYYdVpRRHw=/) course by Rob Percival.

 ## Sections